-Famous homemade granola bars!
-This easy snack for kids has been a favorite recipe on Kitchen Stewardship for a long time and we are excited to show you how really simple it is!
+Today I’m sharing our famous homemade granola bar recipe!
+This easy snack for kids has been a favorite recipe on Kitchen Stewardship for a long time and we are excited to show you how simple it is!

 This recipe can be adapted to be gluten-free, dairy-free, or nut-free.
 Plus we have a magic re-toasting trick to make your bars stay together without crumbling at all.

 I get at least 20 good-sized bars from this recipe.
-I figure it might be the equivalent of 3 boxes of Quaker chewy granola bars, so even though butter and honey are on the pricey side, this still works out to be nicely frugal and so much healthier.
+I figure it might be the equivalent of 3 boxes of Quaker chewy granola bars, so even though butter and honey are on the pricey side, this still works out to be nicely frugal and so much healthier than storebought.

 Easy Snacks for Kids (Made by Kids)